pranavpr/cardinfo.github.io/_posts/2019-07-28-best-credit-cards-against-fixed-deposit-in-india-for-2019.md

 ### 8. Central Bank of India Aspire Credit Card

-{% include image.html image="central-bank-of-india-aspire-credit-card.jpg" alt="Central Bank of India Aspire Credit Card" class="cc-center" %}
+{% include image.html image="central-bank-of-india-aspire-credit-card.jpg" alt="Central Bank of India Aspire Credit Card" class="cc-center mb-3" %}

 Central Bank of India issues Aspire Credit Card with credit limit up to 100% of FD amount.
 This is highest amongst secured credit cards and sets this card apart from others in this category.